it-at-m/lhm_actions/docs/actions.md

     # Path to the artifacts (e.g. ./target/*.jar)
     artifact-path: ./target/*.jar

-    # If is draft release
+    # Whether it is a draft release or not
     draft: false

-    # If is prerelease
+    # Whether it is a prerelease or not
     prerelease: false

     # If release notes should be generated